BA (Hons)

 Why Choose Lincoln

-Subject ranked in the top 20 in the UK for student satisfaction*
+Subject ranked 2nd overall in the UK*

 Staff include active professional authors in a variety of genres